-Staff should use the concern form to record these early concerns.
+Staff should record early concerns on ScholarPack (confidential section) and alert the DSL that they have made a comment.
 If the pupil does begin to reveal that they are being harmed, staff should follow the advice below.
 Following an initial conversation with the pupil, if the member of staff remains concerned, they should discuss their concerns with the DSL.